Blog

 Like its well-known and widely used predecessor, Selenium, Cypress is also an open-source testing automation framework.

-One of the main differences between Cypress.io and Selenium is that Selenium executes in a process outside of the browser or device we are testing.
+One of the main differences between the two is that Selenium executes in a process outside of the browser or device we are testing.
 Cypress executes in the browser and in the same run loop as the device under test.

 Cypress workflow removing the webdriver layer